Gary Goff

 Gary Goff (born July 19, 1973) is an American football coach.
-He was the head football coach at McNeese State University in Lake Charles, Louisiana for three seasons until 2024.
+Is the current head football coach at The University of Arkansas at Monticello.
+He was lastly the head football coach at McNeese State University in Lake Charles, Louisiana for three seasons from 2022 until 2024.
 Goff served as the head football coach at Tiffin University in Tiffin, Ohio from 2011 to 2018 and Valdosta State University in Valdosta, Georgia from 2019 to 2021.
-He led his 2021 Valdosta team the NCAA Division II Football Championship Game, where they lost to Ferris State.
+He led his Valdosta State team to the NCAA Division II Football Championship Game in 2021, where they lost to Ferris State.